 DataHub APIs for Windows

-The DataHub APIs for Windows have no licenses per se.
-However, when custom programs use these APIs to make TCP connections to the Cogent DataHub running in Windows, each concurrent TCP connection requires its own TCP Link License.
+The DataHub APIs for Windows do not require a license.
+However, if you create programs using these APIs that connect to the Cogent DataHub, then each concurrent connection requires its own TCP Link License.

 Programs using the DataHub APIs for Windows to make connections to the Cascade DataHub in Linux also require a TCP Link License for each concurrent connection.

 The Cogent C API lets you write programs that can interact with the Cascade DataHub for Linux.
 This interprocess communication is implemented using Send/Receive/Reply message passing, which is supported in Linux by the Cogent SRR Module.